 We are committed to collaborative efforts to recover sustainable caribou populations.
 Our forest management and harvest planning considers habitat protection for a wide range of species.
 We believe it is possible to support caribou recovery while maintaining a healthy, working forest resource.

 For several decades, we have worked cooperatively and collaboratively with the provincial governments in British Columbia and Alberta, the Federal Government and other interested parties to contribute to the stabilization and recovery of caribou populations.

-We believe that by working cooperatively with provincial governments and other interested parties we can stabilize or recover caribou populations.
-West Fraser's primary goal is to operate in a way that supports the continued health of herds that are stable or growing and to halt or reverse the declines other herds are experiencing.
+Our primary goal is to operate in a way that supports the continued health of herds that are stable or growing and halt or reverse the declines other herds are experiencing.

 What are we doing?

-West Fraser funds and actively supports innovative research to continually improve our forestry practices, including conservation of wildlife habitat.
+West Fraser funds and actively supports innovative research to provide science-based approaches to inform our forestry practices.
+We aim to implement evidence-based strategies to continually improve the regeneration of healthy, continuous forests that support thriving wildlife habitat.
 Our sponsorship of and participation in the Foothills Research Institute also helps to develop new approaches to caribou conservation.
 The purpose of the Foothills Research Institute is to test and develop the most innovative and sustainable forestry practices available.

 Read on for more information about caribou in our British Columbia and Alberta operating areas.